Parameters

 Options

-A string parameter can provide a set of options to limit the choice:
+parameter can provide a set of options to limit the user's choices:

 data "coder_parameter" "docker_host" {